sammuelyee/docs/cartodb-editor.md

 #### Delete Dataset

 There are multiple ways to delete a dataset with the CartoDB Editor.
-You can delete a dataset from your [dashboard](#To-Delete-a-Dataset-from-your-Dashboard) or directly from your [Data View](#To-Delete-a-Dataset-from-your-Data-View).
+You can delete a dataset from your [(dashboard](#to-delete-a-dataset-from-your-dashboard)) or directly from your [(Data View](#to-delete-a-dataset-from-your-data-view)).

 #####To Delete a Dataset from your Dashboard